 Though not a video option, ESPN regularly offers its signature play-by-play Gamecast presentation for each playoff matchup.
-Simply head over to the NBA’s scoreboard page via the ESPN website, click the game you’d like to “watch”, and the desired Gamecast window opens.
-This feature shows real-time events including every made basket, dunk, foul, and James Harden flop.
+Simply head over to the NBA’s scoreboard page via the ESPN website, click the game you’d like to “watch,” and wait for the desired Gamecast window to open.
+This feature shows real-time events, including every basket, dunk, foul, and James Harden flop.
 Gamecast also lists each team’s stats, highlight videos, and what’s trending via the social media site Twitter.

 Questionable streaming sites

 Keep in mind most of the illegal streaming options available come loaded with unwanted spam and a barrage of pop-up windows.
 Leaning on such links tends to be frustrating, particularly when it comes to finding quality video and audio feeds with little buffering.